czakdesign/website/animations/explicit_widgets.md

 Explicit animations allow you to specify precise custom animations.
 They're a bit more complicated than implicit and transition animations since they require you to build the animation objects, set their properties, and then apply those to the object that you want to animate.

+To add complex customized animations, Flutter provides  explicit animation widgets for customized effects so you can build your own animations using the `AnimatedBuilder` or `TransitionBuilder` widgets.

 ## Creating an explicit animation